 Irrespective of the test method, a positive microbiology diagnostic test is used to confirm a provisional clinical diagnosis, and the antimicrobial susceptibility results guide targeted antimicrobial management.
-Negative tests, from optimally collected clinical samples, may suggest that a diagnosis can be excluded and provide evidence that antimicrobial therapy is not indicated.
+Negative tests, from optimally collected clinical samples, may suggest that a ensuring that urine cultures are ordered only when appropriate, collection is optimised, and results are reported clearly to aid interpretation.